cloud-gov/cg-site/_pages/pages/documentation/getting-started-with-jekyll.md

 {% endcapture %}
 {% include pages/components/alert--best-practice.html content=content %}

-Once your change is committed, Federalist will start rebuilding your site.
+Once your change is committed, Pages will start rebuilding your site.
 You can see the build progress on the [build history page](https://federalistapp.18f.gov/sites).<!-- TODO link to this site’s build history page. -->